Where can I order the uniform from?

 - You should call on the first morning of all absences with the reason and tell us when the child will return.
 The telephone number is 01255 424906.

-- Keep us updated by telephone or letter if your child has an extended period of absence due to illness
+- Keep us updated by telephone if your child has an extended period of absence due to illness.

-- If we continue to have concerns we will make a referral to the Education Welfare Officer
+- If we continue to have concerns we will make a referral to the Education Compliance Team within Essex County Council.

 Each year we publish our school attendance figures on our website.